PiyumeeJ/bloodBankUIAutomation/README.md

 	Import the Maven project into the IDE.

-4. Configarations
-     ```

-1. Running the tests in InteliJ
+4. Running the tests in InteliJ

        ```
 	1. Right Click the pom.xml --> Run As --> Maven Build.